TimothyRedPanda/red_panda_icons/README.md

 I hope you enjoy them.
 I will be adding more as time goes on.
-When you import them into your project, each one has two props color (the stroke color) and dimension —the size in px, e.g., 48px.
+When you import them into your project, each one has two props that is color (the stroke color) and dimension (i.e. if you want 32x32px e.t.c).

 `<CircleLoader dimension="32px" color="#000"/>`